 Before starting your own integration, we recommend setting up one of the Terminal example applications.
 This will give you a better feel for how the components of a Terminal integration fit together and show you the interactions between the SDK, the reader, your point of sale application, and your backend code.

-To get started with our example applications, first set up our Sinatra-based example backend by following the instructions in the README.
-You can either run the backend locally or deploy it to Heroku with a free account.
+To get started with the example applications, set up the Sinatra-based example backend by following the instructions in the README.
+You can either run the backend locally or deploy it to Render with a free account.
 The example backend works with the example application to authenticate the Terminal SDK and finalize payments.

-Next, build and run one of our example applications:
+Build and run one of the example applications:

 The simulated reader handles events just like a physical reader, so you can continue to collecting your first payment.

 The simulated reader functionality is built into the SDK, so you can use it to develop and test your own point of sale application without connecting to a physical device.